The biggest mistake people make in life is

 The Internet is now so pervasive that it is being used by more and more people for more things.
 From shopping to entertainment to keeping it touch.

-Websites will replace many of the tradition paper based systems we have grown up with from the telephone directory to the local business directory to the many local magazines and leaflets.
+Websites will replace many of the tradition paper based systems we have grown up with, from the telephone directory to the local business directory, to the many local magazines and leaflets.

-The Best Niche
+Choosing the Best Niche

 The best niche for you will have: